Who can apply for an Alt Break? How many people are accepted?

 Where do we stay on the trips?

 Your living arrangements for the trip are organized by WUD Alternative Breaks.
 The situations will vary from trip to trip.
 Some of our community partners have housing available at their sites, but not all groups offer housing.
-Whether you are staying in a hotel, hostel, or bed and breakfast, the housing facilities we work with are licensed by their states.
+In the past, we have stayed in hotels, hostels, community centers, churches, and bed and breakfasts.

 Are these trips safe?